Food Organics Garden Organics (FOGO) bins

 - baby wipes and make-up removal wipes

-- plant pots, garden hose, garden tools, etc
+- plant pots, garden hoses, garden tools

 - non-compostable kitty litters